rolling-scopes-school/tasks/angular/modules/modules-and-services/README-ENG.md

 - What Angular modules are, how to use them, and their role in application architecture
 - The difference between `CoreModule` and `SharedModule`, and when to use them
-- UHow `Services` work and how to create and inject them
+- How `Services` work and how to create and use them
 - What `Dependency injection (DI)` is and how to apply it in practice

 ## Approximate time to complete this module: